risingwavelabs/risingwave-docs-legacy/docs/manage/node-specific-configurations.md

 | `indexer_shards` | `64` | The shard number of the indexer. |
 | `compression` | `"none"` | Compression algorithm for cached data.
 Supports `none`, `lz4`, and `zstd`. |

 The cache refill configuration is responsible for managing the behavior of LSM-tree data block cache refilling after compaction.
-The data blocks are refilling at the unit level, where a unit refers to a range of continuous data blocks that be batched and refilled together in one request.
+The data blocks are refilling at the unit level, where a unit refers to a range of continuous data blocks that are batched and refilled together in one request.

 RisingWave uses a recent filter to decide whether to fill a block or unit.
 The recent filter is a multi-layer hash set.
 The first layer records the accessed block IDs within a time window.
 When each time window passes, the recent filter will add a new layer to record and evict the last layer.
 Blocks whose IDs appear in the recent filter will be treated as "recently used".
 When the "recently used" block ratio exceeds a threshold, the unit will be refilled.